alexstrassheim/Wordclock-ESP8266-WS2812B/README.md

 Simple Wordclock - implemented on an ESP8266 with WS2812B LED-Stripes

 This is an implementation of the famous Wordclock on an ESP8266 using WS2812B LED-Stripes and LDR.
 The time is syncronized via NTP.
-The ESP8266 provides a simple color picker mobile web application.
+The ESP8266 provides a simple color picker mobile web application on http://wordclock.local after initial setup.

 It's based on the Arduino core for ESP8266 and needs these libraries: